 A new surgery to get pitchers back quicker?

 Even with the potential to prevent some UCL injuries, many pitchers will still suffer them.
-Historically, orthopedic surgeons have treated all UCL injuries in the same manner.
+Historically, orthopedic surgeons have treated a Tommy John injury in the same manner.
 Since primary repairs of the torn ligament have shown poor results, surgeons perform Tommy John surgery to make a new ligament.
 Pitchers with different types of UCL injuries undergo that same UCL reconstruction, whether they suffer acute complete ligament tears, chronic injuries, or partial tears of the ligament.
 The pitcher misses 12 months or more rehabbing his arm and fighting his way back to sports.

 Dr. Jeff Dugas, an orthopedic surgeon at the Andrews Sports Medicine & Orthopaedic Center in Birmingham, Alabama, has devised a novel surgery to treat a subset of these injuries – the partial tears.
 Instead of using a tendon in the wrist to rebuild the UCL, he now implants a tape filled with collagen.
 He sews it to each side of the ligament and anchors it to the bone on each side of the elbow.
 Think of it as a reinforced repair of the ligament.